Is your sweet tooth on the hunt for keto desserts?

 While your guests may not thank you for the glowing skin collagen creates, they also won’t know this cake is low-carb either.

-Whip this up an hour before your guests arrive and your whole house will smell inviting.
+Whip this up an hour before your guests arrive and your whole house will smell inviting with this extra special carb free dessert.

 #6: Chocolate Keto Birthday Cake with Vanilla Buttercream